lambergmiki/IoT-Summer-2025/README.md

 However, as the project progressed, I realized I would want more than just ambient temperature readings at some point — I would want to monitor the actual temperature of the dough itself.
 Reading the temperatures of the dough would make for more accurate readings because it's affected by kneading and our body temperature which means it often has a different temperature than the ambient temperature.

-After discussions with TA's I was given the recommendation to try a DS18B20 (see the Glossary), a *digital*, food-safe temperature probe that can be inserted into the actual dough for a more accurate reading.
+After discussions with TA's I was given the recommendation to try a DS18B20, a *digital*, food-safe temperature probe that can be inserted into the actual dough for a more accurate reading.
 It should be said that I do not know whether the proofing of a pizza dough would consume the probe or not.

 # Material